Lucas-Buckley/EE-Simulation/docs/rbm/bayesian_optimization_plan.md

 > Language rule: Write everything in plain English unless it is functional code.

+> Multi-seed evaluation rule: For any evaluative or analytical test run, execute the experiment with at least two distinct random seeds and record their outcomes.

 ### 0) Baseline sanity check
 - **Goal**: Confirm the current configuration and metrics run cleanly so we have a reference point.
 - **Deliverables**: